 This is a huge deal.

-If you are going to invest resources into creating and publishing blog posts, you want to know your target audience are finding, reading and engaging with those posts.
+If you are going to invest resources into creating and publishing blog posts (which is likely the biggest hurdle you face), you want to know your target audience will find, read, engage and find value in those posts.

 What can you do to improve the reach and engagement rates of your content?

-Thankfully, our friends at Orbit Media Studios recently shared the newest results from their annual survey, which included over 1000+ bloggers and their take on creating blog content for business.
+Thankfully, our friends at Orbit Media Studios recently shared the newest results from their annual survey, which feature the experience of over 1000+ bloggers and their take on creating blog content for business.
+This year’s results also include an analysis of those results with input from several well know blogging experts.

 The results of this survey tell us what blogging tactics and strategies work best today.
 You can then use the insights gleaned from the survey to improve your own blogging.

-This survey seems especially timely at the approach of a new year, when you may be starting to plan your content marketing strategy for 2020.
+This survey seems especially timely as we are in the final quarter of the year, when you may be starting to plan your content marketing strategy for 2022.

 These results will show you what’s working successfully for top bloggers right now in terms of time, length, frequency, promotion and measurement.